bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 ### 4. Create BowTied avatar

-We used [PIXL R](https://pixlr.com/x/), a free online photo editor, to put a bow tie on my chukar.
+We used [PIXL R](https://pixlr.com/x/), a free online photo editor, to put a bow tie on our chukar.
 Add your avatar to your Twitter account.

 ### 5. Buy your BowTied domain